 Funding Policy - Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-Contribution rates are established by the State Teachers Retirement Board, upon the recommendation of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
-The statutory maximum employee contribution rate will be increased one percent each year beginning July 1, 2013, until it reaches 14 percent on July 1, 2016.
-For the fiscal year ended June 30, 2013, plan members were required to contribute 10 percent of their annual covered salary.
+Contribution rates are established by the State Teachers Retirement Board, upon the recommendation of its consulting actuary, not to exceed statutory maximum rates of 11 percent for members and 14 percent for employers.
+The statutory maximum employee contribution rate was increased one percent July 1, 2013, and will be increased one percent each year until it reaches 14 percent on July 1, 2016.
+For the fiscal year ended June 30, 2014, plan members were required to contribute 11 percent of their annual covered salary.
 The School District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.